 As part of New Hanover’s program to encourage good stewardship of financial resources, members and friends are encouraged to make an annual pledge of an amount they will provide to support the mission of the church, or to make periodic gifts in support of the budgetary needs of the church.

-Whether making a periodic contribution or paying toward a pledge or tithe, most individuals prefer to write a check to support the work of the church.
+Whether making a periodic contribution or paying toward a pledge or tithe, some individuals prefer to write a check to support the work of the church.
 Others set up autopay through their banks.
-Checks can be made out to New Hanover Presbyterian Church and can be placed in the offering plate during Sunday service, dropped off at the church office between 9 a.m. – 1:00 p.m. p.m. from Monday to Friday, or mailed to the Church Office at New Hanover Presbyterian Church, 10058 Chamberlayne Road, Mechanicsville, VA 23116.
+Checks can be made out to New Hanover Presbyterian Church and can be mailed to the Church Office or dropped off at the church office between 9 a.m. – 11:00 a.m. on Tuesdays and Fridays.
+Our mailing address is 10058 Chamberlayne Road, Mechanicsville, VA 23116.

-Some individuals prefer making gifts in cash — always welcome — as are gifts of appreciated securities, an approach which may offer significant tax advantages to the donor.Gifts of cash can be placed in the offering plate during Sunday service or dropped off at the church office between 9 a.m. – 1:00 p.m., from Monday to Friday.
+Some individuals prefer making gifts in cash — always welcome — as are gifts of appreciated securities, an approach which may offer significant tax advantages to the donor.Gifts of cash can be dropped off at the church office between 9 a.m. – 11:00 a.m., Tuesdays and Friday.
 Anyone interested in donating securities should contact the Church Office at (804) 730-9700.